redhat-performance/quads/README.md

 quads-cli --define-cloud cloud03 [ other define-cloud options ] --vlan 601
 ```

-if you need to clear the vlan association with your cloud, you can pass any string to the `--vlan` argument in `--mod-cloud`
+If you need to clear the vlan association with your cloud, you can pass any string to the `--vlan` argument in `--mod-cloud`

 ```
 quads-cli --mod-cloud cloud03 --vlan none